petros-d/docs/cloud/cli-reference.md

 ---
 sidebar_label: 'CLI Reference'
-title: 'Astronomer Cloud CLI Reference'
+title: 'Astronomer Cloud CLI Command Reference'
 id: cli-reference
 description: Learn about every command that you can run with the Astronomer Cloud CLI.
 ---